Niraaj10/To-do01/README.md

 ## Features
 1. **Task Management:**
-   - Add tasks with priorities (High, Medium, Low).
+   - Add tasks with date and Importance.
    - View and delete tasks.
    - Persistent storage using `localStorage`.